-101: SPI slave mode

-110: I2C slave mode

-111: Non SIM function
+101: SPI slave mode 110: I2C slave mode 111: Non SIM function

 These bits setup the overall operating mode of the SIM function.
 As well as selecting if the I^2C or SPI function, they are used to control the SPI Master/Slave selection and the SPI Master clock frequency.
 The SPI clock is a function of the system clock but can also be chosen to be sourced from Timer/Event Counter and f{SUB} .
-If the SPI Slave Mode is selected then the clock will be supplied by an external Master device
+If the SPI Slave Mode is selected then the clock will be supplied by an external Master device.

-Bit 4 SIMFLT: SDIO pin state selection
+Bit 4 SIMFLT: SDIO pin state selection for the 3-wire mode only

-0: SDIO pin will remain the output state after transmitting the data
+0: The SDIO pin will remain the output state after transmitting the data